Sanction Information

 • Bubble soccer

-• Firearms or weapons, including blank firing, replicas and imitations.
+• Firearms or weapons, including blank firing, replicas and imitations, swords or knives.

 Vicarious Liability